homelab-alpha/docs/content/docs/shell-script/script-information/install_latest_hugo.info.md

 ## Defining the Download Directory

-The script defines a directory where the downloaded file will be saved.
-In this case, it uses the `Downloads` directory in the user's home directory.
+The script saves the downloaded file in the `Downloads` directory located in the user's home directory.

 ```bash
 DOWNLOAD_DIR="$HOME/Downloads"